MOHONA678/employee-management-system/README.md

 yarn build
 ```

-6. Create a new MySQL database for Learnopia and update the `.env` file with your database credentials:
+06. Create a new MySQL database for Employee Management System and update the `.env` file with your database credentials:
 ```bash
 cp .env.example .env
 ```

-7. Generate a unique application key:
+07. Generate a unique application key:
 ```bash
 php artisan key:generate
 ```

-8. Run the database migrations and seed the database with initial data:
+08. Run the database migrations and seed the database with initial data:
 ```bash
 php artisan migrate --seed
 ```

-9. Start the development server:
+09. Start the development server:
 ```bash
 php artisan serve
 ```